bokgyeong/WhaleCallHawkes/README.md

 Detailed instructions for implementing the proposed multivariate Hawkes process models, as well as for generating the tables and figures presented in the paper, are provided.

 ## Required packages
-The code has been tested with R version 4.4.0, "Puppy Cup."
-The following R packages must be installed before the code will run successfully.
+The code has been tested using R version 4.4.0, “Puppy Cup.”
+To ensure successful execution, the following R packages must be installed:
 `Rcpp`, `RcppArmadillo`, `foreach`, `batchmeans`, `tidyverse`, `readr`, `coda`, `egg`, `grid`, `xtable`, `sf`, `tigris`, `suncalc`, `cowplot`

 ## Simulation study